jlink/model-based-testing/docs/README.md

   or even hold an instance of the SUT within the model.
 - A trustworthy model frees us from some case-based analysis.
-We don't need to differentiate between a normal count-up action and a count-up action with maximum value anymore; the model has this difference implemented.
+We don't need to differentiate between a normal count-up action and a count-up action with maximum value anymore; the model has this difference already inside.

 The remaining two actions must be changed similarly and the property can stay the same except for the type changes and the creation of the initial state.